Is a Correction Looming Ahead for Zosano Pharma Corporation (ZSAN)

 Sponsored

-The average price from analysts is $0.60, which is $0.37 above the current price.
 ZSAN currently public float of 118.14M and currently shorts hold a 5.80% ratio of that float.
-Today, the average trading volume of ZSAN was 12.29M shares.
+Today, the average trading volume of ZSAN was 13.93M shares.

 ZSAN’s Market Performance

-ZSAN stocks went up by 29.97% for the week, with a monthly jump of 81.11% and a quarterly performance of -57.33%, while its annual performance rate touched -80.00%.
-The volatility ratio for the week stands at 20.19% while the volatility levels for the past 30 days are set at 14.92% for Zosano Pharma Corporation.
-The simple moving average for the period of the last 20 days is 28.17% for ZSAN stocks with a simple moving average of -61.01% for the last 200 days.
+ZSAN stocks went down by -5.99% for the week, with a monthly jump of 20.50% and a quarterly performance of -53.60%, while its annual performance rate touched -82.41%.
+The volatility ratio for the week stands at 11.98% while the volatility levels for the past 30 days are set at 13.65% for Zosano Pharma Corporation.
+The simple moving average for the period of the last 20 days is 13.51% for ZSAN stocks with a simple moving average of -62.12% for the last 200 days.

 Analysts’ Opinion of ZSAN